 (2) A disclosure under subsection (1) is to be recorded in the minutes of the meeting.

-[Section 104AA inserted by No. 42 of 2004 s.
+[Section 104AA inserted: No. 42 of 2004 s.
 95.]

 104AB.
 Exclusion of interested member

 (1) A member of WorkCover WA’s governing body who has a material personal interest in a matter that is being considered by the governing body —